scalacenter/sprees/README.md

 - Seth Tisue, [@SethTisue][SethTisue]
 - Jon Pretty, [@propensive][propensive]

 Want to add your project to the list?
-Please send us a PR :) Note that you must (1)

-We advise project maintainers to prepare a list of issues that are newcomer-friendly.
+Please send us a PR :) For your project to be represented at the Scala Open Source Spree, you must (1) be present for the duration of the Scala Open Source Spree to assist new contributors, and (2) you must curate a handful of entry-level tickets (~4-5) ahead of the event.

 [MasseGuillaume]: https://github.com/MasseGuillaume
 [SethTisue]: https://github.com/SethTisue